What is Share Capital?

-- First, it has nothing to do with the market value of the company.
+- First, it has nothing to do with the company’s market value.
 No matter what the market value is at today’s time, the balance sheet of the company will also record what it earned at the time of IPO.

 - Second, it only takes into account the issued price.
-If a firm issues 10,000 shares at $10, its capital would be $100,000.
-Now if after 5 years, the market price of each share becomes $100, the capital will only be $100,000 until the firm issues any new shares.
+If the firm issues 10,000 shares at $10, its capital would be $100,000.
+Now, if, after five years, the market price of each share becomes $100, the capital will only be $100,000 until the firm issues any new shares.

 Share Capital Formula

-Below are the list of formulas that you can use –
+Below is the list of formulas that you can use –

-Now, this share capital formula can look like a simple formula, but we need to break down issue price into two main components. – par value and additional paid in capital.
+This can look like a simple formula, but we need to break down the issue price into two main components. – the par value and additional paid-in capital.
 The next formula takes care of that.

-- Par value is the amount that a firm can call its legal capital.
-In other words, par value is the minimum amount of price a shareholder must pay to acquire one share of the company.
+- Par value is the amount that a firm can call its legal capitalLegal CapitalLegal capital is defined as a portion of a firm's equity that is not permitted to leave the business.
+It is an amount that cannot be distributed to shareholders as a dividend or in any other way..
+In other words, the par value is the minimum price a shareholder must pay to acquire one share of the company.

 - Additional paid-in capital is the amount that is the excess of par value.
 If we deduct par value from the issue price, we will get additional paid-in capital.

-If a company issues shares at no par value; then there would be no additional paid-in capital.
-We would create a “contributed surplus” account and transfer the whole amount to that.
+If a company issues shares at no par value, there would be no additional paid-in capital.
+We would create a “contributed surplus” account and transfer the whole amount.

-- The concept of additional paid-in capital will come only when there would be a par value per share.
+- The concept of additional paid-in capital will come only when there is a par value per share.

-The total capital would be (by using the share capital formula) –
+The total capital would be (by using the formula) –

 - Share capital formula = Issue Price per Share * Number of Outstanding Shares